 2. Find Out Who Needs the Data:

 Second, one has to recognize who owns data across the organization.
 This includes business managers, IT departments, data custodians, data stewards, and even lawyers.
 It helps involve them early enough in the process and make sure everyone knows the value of data governance.
+A data governance policy is crucial to safeguard your data.

 3. Evaluate Your Present Use of Data: